HamidrezaKmK/dysweep/README.md

 ```
 Once you've executed the function, it will output a sweep identifier.
 This identifier can be used across multiple machines to run various sweep configurations.

-In addition, you can utilize the `run_resume_sweep` script to execute the agent.
+In addition, you can utilize the `dysweep_run_resume` script to execute the agent.
 This script allows you to define the sweep identifier and the number of run counts with a specific function from a package to run.
 If you need to resume a run, specify the run identifier and set `resume` to `True`.
 Detailed guidance is available in our [Tutorial](./tutorials/image_classification.ipynb).

 If for example, you have a function `main` in a file denoted by `path.to.my.package`,  Here's an example of running the agent: